Alphasians/hacktoberfest-practice/README.md

 # Hacktoberfest Practice Pull Requests
 Repo for you to raise a Pull Request for practice.

-Just add your name to the alphabetical list and optionally, a link to your GitHub account
+Just add your name to the `NAMES.md` and optionally, a link to your GitHub account

 ### How to contribute
 1. Fork the project